valignatev/ddd-dynamic/README.md

 [Domain Driven Design methodic Python](https://github.com/anthony-tresontani/methodic-python/blob/master/DomainDrivenDesign.rst) - A little summary about DDD in Python

 [Exploring domains with python](http://www.ballofcode.com/python/domain-driven-design/2013/12/22/exploring-domains-with-python) - A little article with example of `Repository` and `Storage` classes

+[Clean architectures in Python: a step-by-step example](http://blog.thedigitalcatonline.com/blog/2016/11/14/clean-architectures-in-python-a-step-by-step-example/) - Implementation of Uncle Bob's Clean Architecture in Python.
+Contains step by step explanation and github repo with all code.

 ## Talks, videos
 [Domain-Driven Design with Python](https://skillsmatter.com/skillscasts/5025-domain-driven-design-with-python) - Great talk about DDD and Python with explanations of many DDD topics and code examples by Robert Smallshire from Skills Matter